Bismika Allahuma Muslim Responses to Anti-Islam Polemics

 2. Chronic illness with continuous symptoms (requiring repeated exposure), or

-3. Non-lethal survival once the acute phase passes.¹⁰
+3. Non-lethal survival once the acute phase passes.

 Concluding remarks

-Accordingly, the claim that the Khaybar poisoning lingered for three to four years and then killed the Prophet Muḥammad ﷺ is neither medically nor historically defensible.
+Given the types of poisons known in the 7th century and their typical effects, the claim that the Khaybar poisoning lingered for three to four years and then killed the Prophet Muḥammad ﷺ is neither medically nor historically defensible.
 The sources describe an interrupted human poisoning attempt, not a delayed execution.
-Qurʾān 69:44 – 46 does not envision a slow, latent, or ambiguous outcome ; it sets forth a counterfactual threat of immediate and decisive divine action — public seizure and the cutting of the watīnif fabrication had occurred.
+Qurʾān 69:44–46 does not envision a slow, latent, or ambiguous outcome; it sets forth a counterfactual threat of immediate and decisive divine action—public seizure and the cutting of the watīnif fabrication had occurred.

 The Khaybar episode, by contrast, involved acute effects, cessation of ingestion, and a death years later from natural causes.
 No poison realistically accessible in 7th-century Arabia can bridge these two frameworks.
 To insist otherwise is to collapse a conditional divine judgement into a delayed biological process, importing polemics back into both toxicology and the Qurʾānic text.
 The two are categorically distinct and cannot be coherently conflated.

-1) If Muhammad were a real prophet of God, why didn’t he detect the poison before he ate it ?
+If Muhammad were a real prophet of God, why didn’t he detect the poison before he ate it?

-2) If it was God’s will for Muhammad to have eaten the poison, why did he seek treatment and try to recover ?
+If it was God’s will for Muhammad to have eaten the poison, why did he seek treatment and try to recover?
 Even Gabriel prayed for him to get better.

 Seeking treatment is encouraged in Islam and does not contradict divine decree.
 Prophets pray, seek healing, and still die.
 Prayer is worship, not a guarantee of outcome.
 The cause of death of Muhammad cannot be inferred from unanswered supplication, nor does this define the Muhammad cause of death.
 This distinction is essential when examining what was the result of the death of Muhammad historically and theologically.

-3) Why would Gabriel pray if Allah had already decreed death ?
-Does this mean Gabriel did not know Allah’s will ?
+Why would Gabriel pray if Allah had already decreed death?
+Does this mean Gabriel did not know Allah’s will?

 Islam does not teach that angels possess independent or total knowledge of divine decree.
 Angels act within roles permitted to them.
 Supplication can coexist with a decreed end.
 Prayer occurring does not negate death occurring.
 This applies equally when discussing the death of Muhammad and does not redefine the death date of Muhammad or the date of Muhammad’s death as punitive.

-4) Why did Muhammad require others to drink the same medicine he was given, including someone who was fasting ?
-Doesn’t this seem vindictive ?
+Why did Muhammad require others to drink the same medicine he was given, including someone who was fasting?
+Doesn’t this seem vindictive?

 The episode is best understood as a deterrent against forcibly medicating him again after he had objected.
 Even if judged critically, this remains an ethical or leadership issue.
 It does not establish the cause of Muhammad death, nor does it clarify the Muhammad date of death.
 Ethical judgments must not be conflated with claims about prophethood.

-5) Why did Muhammad warn against graves becoming places of worship near death instead of praying for guidance for others ?
-Was this a curse ?
+Why did Muhammad warn against graves becoming places of worship near death instead of praying for guidance for others?
+Was this a curse?

 The statements target specific religious practices, particularly grave-veneration and sacralisation of burial sites.
 They function as doctrinal warnings consistent with anti-idolatry themes.
 These remarks, often cited as the death bed words of Muhammad, are not expressions of jealousy or bitterness.
 They do not alter the age of Muhammad’s death or undermine the meaning of the death of Muhammad.